 Suggest how Linda might be able to reduce the error whilst still using the trapezoidal rule.

-Find the x-coordinate of point E for the largest area of the square foundation of building EFGH.
+Find the -coordinate of point for the square foundation.

 A biochemist is analyzing the decay of a radioactive substance, which can be modeled by the function